Unity-Technologies/ml-agents/docs/Installation-Windows.md

 Found device 0 with properties ...
 ```
 <p>
-    Step Visual Studio 2015: unistall Visual Studio 2017 that comes with the Unity installation, download Visual Studio Enterprise 2015 and install the SDK when installing.
-If you don't want to install Visual Studio Enterprise 2015, at least install Visual C++ Redistributable for Visual Studio 2015 and Visual Studio 2015 Windows SDK.
+    Step Visual Studio 2015: CUDA 8.0 is not compatible with Visual Studio 2017, so you will need an older version.
+Uninstall Visual Studio 2017 that comes with Unity, download Visual Studio Enterprise 2015 and install it with the Windows SDK.
+If you don't want/ can't install Visual Studio Enterprise 2015, you will need Visual C++ Redistributable for Visual Studio 2015 ([direct link](https://www.microsoft.com/en-us/download/details.aspx?id=48145)) and Visual Studio Community 2015 ([direct link](https://www.visualstudio.com/vs/older-downloads/)) with Windows SDK ([direct link]( https://msdn.microsoft.com/en-us/library/mt683786.aspx)).
-    Had to paste this “lib” folder from C:\Program Files (x86)\Microsoft Visual Studio 14.0\lib
-    Into C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\PlatformSDK\lib

 </p>